stackman27/addepar-frontend/README.md

-# blockchain-at-berkeley
+# B@B: Blockchain @ Berkeley
-Collaboration between Addepar and B@B to track alternate assets on the blockchain
+Collaboration between Addepar and B@B to track alternate assets on the blockchain!